CSJ486/zx-spectrum-tape-image-editor/README.md

 # 📼 ZX Spectrum Tape & Image Loader Editor

-A completely client-side retro-computing tool optimized for mobile browsers.
+A completely client-side retro-computing tool optimized for modern browsers.
 This single-file web application allows you to convert images, write native Sinclair BASIC, compile `.TAP` files, and synthesize real-time cassette loading audio directly in your browser.

 See the [Changelog](CHANGELOG.md) for version history.